dinlera/fdt-nanopore-geometry-selection/README.md

 This Python script implements a fuzzy decision tree (FDT) to assist in selecting the optimal nanopore geometry based on three input criteria: charge sensitivity, size sensitivity, and trajectory impact.
 The model uses predefined fuzzy membership functions and a set of five decision rules to infer the most suitable geometry (conical, cigar-shaped, or hourglass) for a given sensing priority.
 Users can input custom values (ranging from 0 to 10) for each criterion by modifying the geometry_simulation.input variables in the script.
 After computation, the model outputs the recommended geometry along with a fuzzy score and provides a visual representation of the inference result.

+## Simulation Models

+The COMSOL simulation models were uploaded to accompany this study, providing validated computational setups for nanopore translocation simulations.
+These models allow users to systematically explore how pore geometry, particle size, particle charge, applied voltage, pressure differential, pore surface charge, pore dimensions, and electrolyte concentration influence the sensing response.
+By adjusting these parameters, users can generate application-specific simulation data to inform the fuzzy decision tree (FDT) framework for geometry selection.
+This integration enables tailored pore geometry recommendations based on prioritized sensing objectives, without requiring experimental trials at the initial design stage.
+The availability of validated simulation models ensures reproducibility and facilitates adaptation of the method to different analytical contexts.